 Seiko Watches In Movies

-Like Rolex and Omega, Japanese watch company Seiko had an extended run as 007’s watch of choice.
+Like Rolex and Omega, Seiko had an extended run as 007’s watch of choice.
 That said, the company isn’t synonymous with the character like the other two companies.
-Seiko, perhaps best known for helping usher in the “quartz revolution” in the 1970s, is one of the few Japanese watch companies that genuinely competes with the Swiss watchmaking industry in terms of craftsmanship.
+Seiko, perhaps best known for helping usher in the “quartz revolution” in the 1970s, is one of the few Japanese watch brands that genuinely compete with the Swiss watchmaking industry in terms of craftsmanship.

 Click here to read about watches that special forces wear, including an explanation of why the Seiko models like the 6105 only made it to the US after the Vietnam war.